biswarup90/NPL_Disaster_Tweet_Classification/README.md

 The [Disaster Tweet Classification competition](https://www.kaggle.com/competitions/nlp-getting-started) tasks participants with developing a machine learning model that can automatically classify tweets as either disaster-related or not.
 With the proliferation of social media, being able to quickly identify and prioritize disaster-related information is crucial for effective response efforts.

 **Our Approach:**
 The approach has been well documented in the code with useful comments.
-Please follow that.
+Here are the broad steps we have followed:
+- Fetch data
+- Pre-process data
+- Data cleanup such as remove stop words, special characters, emojis, perform lemmatization
+- Vectorize words
+- Use word embedding from Word2Vec
+- Model using various classifiers such as Naive Bayes, RandomForest, RidgeClassifier & BaggingClassifier
+- Use a variant of DistilledBert model from HuggingFace
+- Submit prediction on test data set

 **Repository Contents:**
 - **Notebook:**